mathhetru/P13_ArgentBank/README.md

 npm run populate-db
 ```

-Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!
+Your back server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!

 ## Populated Database Data

 Once you run the `populate-db` script, you should have two users in your database:

-### Tony Stark
+## Tony Stark

 - First Name: `Tony`
 - Last Name: `Stark`
 - Email: `tony@stark.com`
 - Password: `password123`

-### Steve Rogers
+## Steve Rogers

 - First Name: `Steve`,
 - Last Name: `Rogers`,